22Neves/devsite-docs/guides/mp-point-main-apps/payment-flow-callback.en.md

 The callback method is a simple way to initialize the payment flow with Main Apps.
 It uses the new `launchPaymentFlow` method in the `PaymentFlow` class and allows for response handling through callbacks, making implementation and subsequent management easier.

-Start your integration using our SDKs to initialize the payment flow through the `PaymentFlow` class like this:
+Start your integration using our SDKs to initialize the payment flow through the `PaymentFlow` class as follows:

 [[[
 ```kotlin